Contributing to improved food, markets and trade for rural households in Ethiopia

 We do this with partners in universities, agricultural research organisations, government at different levels, NGOs and public enterprises and private companies.

-The BENEFIT Partnership unites the four following agricultural development programmes:
+The BENEFIT Partnership unites the following five agricultural development programmes:

 - Integrated Seed Sector Development in Ethiopia (ISSD Ethiopia), which supports the development of a vibrant, pluralistic and market oriented seed sector in the country;